 How does this help couples achieve pregnancy?

-How do we reduce risk of multiple pregnancy?
+How do we reduce the risk of multiple pregnancies?

 Why not blastocyst for every IVF cycle at all labs?

-Why do blastocysts have higher implantation rate than day3 embryos?
+Why do blastocysts have a higher implantation rate than day 3 embryos?